gusta-project/go-api/README.md

 migrate -source file://migrations -database postgres://gusta:changeme@localhost:5432/gusta?sslmode=disable up
 ```

 Create a new migration (e. g. for recipes).
-This will create up & down files for vendors in the migrations directory.
+This will create up & down files for recipes in the migrations directory.

 ```sh
 cd migrations